Summer House's Danielle Olivera Shares Her $20 Must-Haves to "Simplify" Entertaining - E! Online

 Summer entertaining should be fun!

 When the temperatures heat up in New York, Summer House's Danielle Olivera loves traveling to the Hamptons to spend quality time with friends.
-This season is no different as the Bravo star is partnering up with 1800 and the brand's ultimate strawberry margarita.
+This season is no different as the Bravo star is partnering up with 1800 Tequila and the brand's Ultimate Strawberry Margarita.

 "It's so refreshing!" she told E!
 News.
 "It's definitely an easy crowd pleaser whether you're entertaining outside in your backyard, by the pool or by the beach.
 Just add ice and you're good to go."